-The Soaring Club of Tasmania was started in 1974 and has been continuously operating at the Woodbury site until April 2018.
-Due to the installation of a large pivot irrigation system on the airfield, we had to relocate our operations.
-We will be recommencing operations at the Tunbridge Airfield in November 2019.
+The Soaring Club of Tasmania started its operations in 1974 at Woodbury airfield and continued operations there until April 2018.
+Due to the installation of a large pivot irrigation system on the airfield, we have relocated our operations to Tunbridge Airfield.
+We recommenced operations at the Tunbridge Airfield in October 2019.
 Members come from all parts of the state but are mainly derived from Launceston or Hobart.

 There are several instructors available for those learning to fly and for visitors that are wanting to try the sport of gliding.

-Gliding Tasmania operates with a Libelle, Twin Astir and ASK13 type gliders.
+Gliding Tasmania operates with a Libelle, and Twin Astir type gliders.
 There are also several private gliders including a Motorfalke, Grob 103C SL, Nimbus, and Astir.
 We are an aero-towing site meaning our gliders are pulled into the air by a powerful tow plane of which ours is a Pawnee.

 There is a hanger in which six or seven gliders and a tow plane can be neatly stored.